AliyunContainerService/gpushare-scheduler-extender/README.md

 - Scheduler Extener High Availablity
 - Generic Solution for GPU, RDMA and other devices

+## Adopters

+For a list of adopters, please check [ADOPTERS.md](docs/ADOPTERS.md).
+And if you are intresested in GPUShare and your, you are warmly welcome to add your info, and we will discuss our new feature design with you.

 ## Acknowledgments

 - GPU sharing solution is based on [Nvidia Docker2](https://github.com/NVIDIA/nvidia-docker), and their [gpu sharing design](https://docs.google.com/document/d/1ZgKH_K4SEfdiE_OfxQ836s4yQWxZfSjS288Tq9YIWCA/edit#heading=h.r88v2xgacqr) is our reference.
 The Nvidia Community is very supportive and We are very grateful.